swiftaf/teamProject/README.md

 ## Overview
 ### Description
-iOS app that will serve to offer users multiple exercises intended to challenge finger dexterityand mental agility.
+iOS app that will serve to offer users multiple exercises intended to challenge finger dexterity and mental agility.
 There will be two games that a user can select to play, a physical and mental game.

 ### App Evaluation